Students: How to get the most out of your 2022 return.

 - A similar provincial or territorial government law; or

 - A law of a province other than Québec governing the granting of financial assistance to post-secondary students (residents of Québec).

 This means that interest paid on a personal loan or line of credit, a student loan that's been combined with another loan, or a student loan from another country won’t qualify for this credit.

 If you don’t need to use the full credit this year, you can carry unused amounts forward for the next 5 years.
 Keep in mind, you can’t transfer these amounts to anyone else.
 Only you can claim the eligible interest amounts that you, or someone related to you, paid on your student loans.

 Are you a student with a disability?

 As a student with a disability, you might have some additional expenses that others don’t.
 To offset these costs, students with disabilities can claim some additional tax credits and deductions.

 For example, if you need a page turner device or note-taking services to study, you might be able to claim these costs as a disability supports deduction on your federal and/or Québec return.
 Depending on the type of expense, the CRA (and Revenu Québec, if you’re a Québec resident) might ask for a prescription or a written certification from a medical practitioner.
-Additionally, for 2020 and 2021 returns, Employment Insurance (EI) and COVID-19 emergency benefits will be considered “earned income,” meaning even more Canadians might be entitled to claim this deduction.

 You (or your parents, if you’re still their dependant) might also be able to claim the disability tax credit to reduce the taxes you owe.